 o Journey workbook They use their workbook each day for the Journey, and then they take it back to their bunk where they can keep studying and processing through it.
 Sometimes they share it with others who aren’t even on the Journey!

 o Messages and DVDs The impact some of these DVDs have on the inmates is astounding.
-God’s truth through the various messages penetrates so deeply!
+The truth of God’s Word shared through the various messages penetrates so deeply!

-o Picture This is a really special aspect of the Journey for the inmates.
-We get special permission from the authorities to bring a camera inside the prison and take a group shot of all the inmates and volunteers doing the Journey.
-Then we have them printed, and on Graduation day we give them out to each person.
-They treasure those pictures!
+o Picture This is a special aspect of the Journey for the inmates.
+In the prisons that allow it, we have a group picture of the volunteers and inmates taken.
+We then have the photos printed, and on graduation day we give them out to each person.
+The inmates treasure those pictures!

-o Team Leaders During the Prison Journey all the inmates are put in teams of eight to ten with at least two volunteers as the team leader and assistant.
-What’s awesome about this format is that it enables the inmates to have people to talk with one-on-one, it gives a smaller group setting for really deep and personal discussion about the powerful topics that are being covered.
+o Team Leaders During the Prison Journey all the inmates are put in teams of usually around eight to ten with normally two volunteers as the team leader and assistant.
+What’s great about this format is that it enables the inmates to have people to talk with one-on-one, it gives a smaller group setting for really deep and personal discussion about the powerful topics that are being covered.
 It also ensures that there’s someone available to answer questions and get issues resolved.
 Having volunteers makes the biggest difference in the world because the inmates can see normal, faulty people who are filled with the love of God, and it impacts them hugely!

 So when you sponsor an inmate, you’re also helping to cover costs like food, housing, transportation, and materials for the volunteers as well!